wildkatz2004/wordpress-vm/README.md

 # Wordpress VM
 Forked from the folks at https://www.techandme.se

+This repository is designed to install the goodies listed below on an a clean freshly provisioned Azure Unbuntu 16.04 image.

+If using an Azure image, you'll need to insure that ports 80 and 443 are open.

 - MySQL (Latest Version)
 - Apache 2.4
 - Latest Wordpress (updates automatically)